jiwon-seattle/Doctor-Lookup/README.md

 # Doctor Lookup

 #### An application where users may enter a medical issue into a form, submit it, and receive a list of doctors in the city who can treat their medical issue.
+Users also search the doctors by their last name.
 2/14/20

 #### By **Jiwon Han**